BSB61015 | Advanced Diploma of Leadership and Management |

 This unit describes the skills and knowledge required to demonstrate senior leadership behaviour and personal and professional competence.
 Business ethics are also addressed in this unit.

-This unit describes the skills and knowledge required to run a business operation and covers the steps required to develop and implement a business plan.
+This unit describes the skills and knowledge required to lead a business operation that covers the steps required to develop and implement business plans.

 This unit describes the skills and knowledge required to sustain and develop an environment in which continuous improvement, innovation and learning are promoted and rewarded.

-This unit describes the skills and knowledge required to develop, implement and maintain a strategic approach to managing human resources in an organisation ensuring that the organisation has the structure and staff to meet current and foreseeable business and performance objectives
+This unit describes the skills and knowledge required to contribute to development, implementation and maintenance of a strategic approach to workforce planning in an organisation ensuring that there is the structure and staff in place to meet current and foreseeable organisational objectives.

-This unit describes the skills and knowledge required to research, develop and present a marketing plan for an organisation.
+This unit describes the skills and knowledge required to consult with stakeholders to develop, implement and evaluate corporate social responsibility policy in an organisation.

 ANIBT may change the elective units based on industry, student needs and trainer availability.